couchbaselabs/node-ottoman/vuepress/guides/schema.md

 * [Date](/classes/datetype)
 * [Object](/classes/objecttype)
 * [Array](/classes/arraytype)
-* Mixed

-Schemas not only define the structure of your document and casting of properties, they also define document instance methods, static Model methods, compound indexes, and document lifecycle hooks.
+Schemas not only define the structure of your document and casting of properties, they also define document instance methods, static Model methods, compound indexes, plugins and document lifecycle hooks.

 ## Creating a model
 To use our schema definition, we need to convert our blogSchema into a Model we can work with.
-To do so, we pass it into ottoman.model(modelName, schema):
+To do so, we pass it into `model(modelName, schema)`:

 ```javascript
 const Blog = model('Blog', blogSchema);